hexereii/BerryHUD/readme.txt

 Renamed some files from "peach" to "hex"
 Cleaned up files/fixed some "bugs"
 Modified some of MinMode, next project for the HUD maybe?

+hexhud b3
+Added a shadow to "Frags" for cosmetic purposes (huditemeffectmeter_killstreak.res)